Data Wrangling Basics

 • apply conditional logic

-• prepare structured outputs for analysis
+• save structured outputs for downstream analysis

-Load the Clean Dataset
+Load the cleaned dataset

 import pandas as pd